AntidoteDB/AntidoteDB-documentation/tutorials/java-client.md

 ---
-description: The tutorial serves as a guide for different client interfaces of Antidote.
+description: The tutorial serves as a guide for the java interface of Antidote.
 ---

 # Java Client